 Enjoy Apres Downtown

 One of the best things to do in Banff in January is warm up at one of the many bars downtown.
 Doing this is especially great for Apres ski.
-My favorite restaurants to go in Banff are Banff Ave Brewing, Park Disterilly, and Banff Ave Brewing.
+A few of my favorite restaurants to go to in Banff are Park Disterilly, Three Bears Brewery, and Banff Ave Brewing.

 Relax in the Banff Hot Springs